nestorSag/mlops-lite/README.md

 `TF_VAR_state_bucket_name` holds the S3 bucket with the global Terraform state.
 This is needed for GitHub Actions to work, and also if multiple people can launch jobs.
 In the latter case, it is recommended to set a Terraform state lock table as well.

+2. Make sure your AWS CLI is configured appropriately

-If you provision it, make sure to select appropriate values for the server and DB parameters.
-This will depend on your expected server load.
+3. Make sure to set appropriate values for Terraform variables, including reasonable server capacity parameters.

-2. If a VPN is needed to reach your MLFlow server (that is the case if you provision it with this project; the VPN and its credentials are provisioned along with the server), make sure to pass the VPN credentials to GitHub Actions or your local environment.

-3. Set your Terraform variables through `terraform.tfvars` file or in some other way.

-4. Make sure that your local environment and/or GitHub actions have appropriate credentials.
-Keep in mind this project uses many AWS services such as S3, ECR, Batch, SageMaker, Parameter Store, and others.
+4. As long as you have the necessary AWS permissions can provision the MLFlow server at this point.

+4. Set up the server's VPN locally, and in GitHub Actions if applicable.

-5. You are ready to go 🚀 you can use the `test-project` subfolder in this repository to warm up.
+5. You are ready to go 🚀 you can use the `test-project` subfolder in this repository to try training and deployment job provisioning.

+⚠️ Keep in mind this project requires broad permissions across multiple services such as ECS, S3, VPC, SNS, RDS, SageMaker, among others.

+⚠️ This project uses billable services.